adamsilver/adamsilver.io-jekyll/_posts/2015-11-24-why-infinite-scrolling-is-probably-a-bad-idea.md

 ---
 layout: post
-title:  "7 reasons why Infinite Scrolling is probably a bad idea"
+title: Why Infinite Scrolling is probably a bad idea
 date: 2015-11-24 09:00:01
 categories: ux design
-#image: "infinitescroll.jpeg"
-#tagline: "My notes on infinite scrolling"
 ---

 On more than one occasion I have found myself trying to convince team-mates that Infinite Scrolling and its close relative *Show More* is more likely to degrade the experience than improve upon it.
 I thought I would jot down my notes on the matter and share them with you.
 Here they are: